curv3d/curv/ideas/Packages.md

 The purpose of Tree syntax is to provide a local file system representation of `*.cpkg` files and Packages.
 That's why Trees are encapsulated.

-Within *.curv files in the Tree, other members of the tree can be referenced using lexical scoped identifiers.
-A directory containing files 'foo', 'bar', etc is semantically equivalent to a record '{foo=..., bar=..., ...}'.
+Within `*.curv` files in the Tree, other members of the tree can be referenced using lexical scoped identifiers.
+A directory containing files 'foo', 'bar', etc, is semantically equivalent to a record '{foo=..., bar=..., ...}'.
 The parent scope of the root directory is 'std', the standard namespace.
 This reference mechanism doesn't provide any additional expressive power over `file`, it's just nicer and more convenient.

 Trees may be nested.
 A directory tree with a `.curvroot` may be nested inside another directory tree.